Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 az network private-endpoint dns-zone-group create --name myZoneGroup --resource-group $ResourceGroupName --endpoint-name $PrivateEndpointName --private-dns-zone privatelink.azurewebsites.net --zone-name privatelink.azurewebsites.net
 ```

-**Check if your website is unavailable.**
+**Check if your website is unavailable**

-After enabling private endpoint, the webapp should be unavailable from the Internet.
+After enabling private endpoint, the web app should not be reachable from the Internet.

-Use your browser or use *curl* command to check if your app is not available.
+Use your browser or use *curl* command to check if your app is not reachable.

 ```bash
 curl https://$URLofYourWebsite